Satisfactory Academic Progress

 The circumstances must have occurred during the semester(s) of attendance.
 Please note that appeals will not be accepted without documentation and that appeals submitted with documentation are not automatically approved.

-- Explain the rare, extenuating circumstances that caused you not to meet Satisfactory Academic Progress (SAP).
+1. An explaination of the rare, extenuating circumstances that caused you not to meet Satisfactory Academic Progress (SAP).

 - Include the steps you have taken or will take, personally and academically, to prevent these circumstances from hindering your academic performance in the future.